raspberrypilearning/people-in-space-indicator/worksheet.md

         sleep(60)  # update every minute
     ```

-    Ensure the sleep is added at the end so it waits 60 seconds between API calls to check the result every minute.
+    Ensure the sleep is added at the end, so it waits 60 seconds between API calls to check the result every minute.

 1. Run the code and it should always show the current number of people in space.
 Leave it running and it should update in the future, as astronauts are delivered to and from the International Space Station.